-If the Cert IV has gotten so much harder to get, then how long before the Diploma also comes too hard?
+If the Certificate IV has gotten so much harder to get, then how long before the Diploma also comes too hard?
 And, if it won’t get harder, does that mean that the powers that be are actually wanting to push people into the Dip VET?
-Could making the Cert IV harder a tool to increase the general level of qualifications held by trainers?
+Could make the Certificate IV harder a tool to increase the general level of qualifications held by trainers?

 They are just going to keep changing things and if I get the Dip VET now then I can stop worrying about being left behind.

-These are the sorts of comments and questions that people ask us, and these are the sorts of things that people are wondering.
+These are the sorts of comments and questions that people ask us, and these are the sorts of things that people are wondering about.
 And, they are the sorts of questions being answered by people choosing to forego TAE40116 and get stuck straight into the TAE50116 Diploma.

 A number of RTOs, both private and public, have already linked the TAE50116 Diploma of Vocational Education & Training to salary and many promotional positions have moved “Diploma or higher level adult education qualification” from desirable to essential qualifications.

-Perhaps unintentionally, Trainers/Assessors are now comparing themselves with their colleagues.
+Perhaps unintentionally, Trainers and Assessors are now comparing themselves with their colleagues.
 This was captured well in the following comments by a prospective student: